 An agent should know where they measure up both in regards to previously established expectations and contact center goals.
 Leaders should review performance metrics with reps on a regular basis so they can uncover areas agents are struggling with and offer training opportunities for weaker skills.
 Platforms like Tethr score agent performance in an accurate and unbiased manner so managers can offer the best feedback.

-8. Never isolate your remote agents
+8. Never isolate your work from home call center agents

 Home-based agents should still feel connected to your organization.
 When onboarding new home-based reps, make them feel included with a Slack introduction and a welcome package.
 In order to keep them engaged with the community, help them stay in the loop by including them in chat discussions, newsletters, team meetings, video conferencing, company events and off-sites.